-Car costs got you down?
-The inimitable Suze Orman offers ten tips for keeping car insurance costs down in a world where gas prices continue to climb.
+Well, the inimitable Suze Orman offers up ten tips for keeping car insurance costs down.
+These are especially helpful in a world where gas prices and maintenance expenses continue to climb.

 Here’s the short version: